khawkins98/all-the-stations/about.md

 ## Crowd Funding

-Our journey will begin in April 2019 and has been made possible through overwhelming public support.
-We launched <a href="https://www.kickstarter.com/projects/562621903/all-the-stations-ireland/" target="new">a Kickstarter campaign in February</a> and in <strong>under an hour</strong> reached our initial target of £14,500.
-We went on to raise £26,350 in total which will allow us to produce more rich and engaging content for everyone to enjoy.
-We would like to say a big thank you to all our supporters.
+We would like to say a <em>huge thank</em> you to all our supporters who have funded us through Kickstarter crowdfunding to make these journeys possible.